snoyberg/snoyman.com/content/blog/let-the-api-protect-you.md

 +++
-title = "Let the API protect you" description = "A small journey, in Rust, of demonstrating the power of data driven API and strong types." path = "/blog/2024/08/let-the-api-protect-you" date = 2024-08-26
+title = "Let the API protect you" description = "A small journey, in Rust, demonstrating the power of data driven APIs and strong types." path = "/blog/2024/08/let-the-api-protect-you" date = 2024-08-26
 +++